 Redwood and Cedar.
 The most decay-resistant materials are cut from the dense heartwood of old-growth trees, which is expensive and increasingly rare.
 In redwood, the lighter colored sapwood offers moderate resistance to decay.
 Cedar sapwood is even less resistant.
 If possible, choose all-heart grades for exposed areas

 The two most commonly used cedar types are western red cedar and Alaska cedar, sometimes sold as Alaska cypress.
 Western red cedar is relatively soft and easily dented, but dimensionally stable.
 Yellow cedar is stronger and has a harder surface; but it is prone to shrinkage movement, so it is best purchased kiln-dried.
 Other less common cedar species suitable for decking include Port Orford cedar, a strong, dense wood from southern Oregon, and Northern white and Atlantic white cedar.

-Redwood and cedar should, at a minimum, be treated regularly with water repellants to protect against cupping, checking, and cracking.
-Occasional treatment with a water-repellant preservative will increase the service life.
+Redwood and cedar should, at a minimum, be treated regularly with water repellents to protect against cupping, checking, and cracking.
+Occasional treatment with a water-repellent preservative will increase the service life.
 Even then, the wood will weather to a silver gray like nearly all wood decking products.

 For clients who want to preserve the original wood color, the best option is to use an oil-based semitransparent stain with pigments that resemble the desired color.
 It may seem strange to red-cedar wood with a red-cedar stain, but that’s about the only way to retain something close to the original wood color.

 For those who can afford it, all-heart redwood, shown above, or all-heart clear cedar provide natural beauty and decay-resistance.
 The sapwood of these species, however, is vulnerable to decay.